By Natalie Stone

 As a vision for the future of digital art in hospitality spaces, Anders painted his own view: “We have to remember the technology’s the enabler.
 Ultimately, the technology has now got to a place that makes it very seamless. (..)
 Digital canvas can be as creative as you want.
 It can be a monitor, it can be a projection, it can be a triangle.
 It doesn’t really matter.
 We can turn anything into a canvas, especially when we’re seamlessly working with people like Samsung.”

-Curious about how to incorporate digital art into your projects?
+Curious about how to incorporate digital art into your interior design projects?

 Schedule a meeting with a Niio team member to learn more.